In this blog, we are going to look at an important aspect of any form of investing – Debt, also called Leverage, Gearing or simply a Loan.

 On our debt platform, we rarely exceed 50% loan-to-value (LTV) providing a 50% cushion for Lenders and a chance to double their returns for Equity holders.

-So, the next time you are faced with the Leverage question be sure to follow through these simple concepts.
+So, the next time you are faced with the Leverage question be sure to follow these simple concepts.

 You can become a Lender or Borrower in our properties by clicking on the button below.